Mochi: History

 The custom of kagami mochi (mirror mochi) began among the samurai class during the Muromachi period.
 Kagami mochi are composed of two spheres of mochi stacked on top of one another, topped with a bitter orange (daidai).
 In welcoming the New Year, samurai decorated kagami mochi with Japanese armor and Japanese swords and would place them in the tokonoma (alcove in a traditional Japanese room where art or flowers are displayed) to pray for the prosperity of their families in the New Year.
 When people ate kagami mochi after the New Year period, they avoided cutting it with a hōchō (knife) so as not to violate the kami, and smashed it with a wooden hammer after it naturally dried and cracked.

+To this point, most mochi was made without sweetener.
+This began to change in the 17th century as Western confections were introduced by the Portuguese, and over the following two centuries sweetened confections were adopted into the diets of Japan's social elite, who held high sugar content up as a status symbol.
+To accommodate the increased demand, domestic sugar production was increased beginning in the mid-18th century, and a century later the now more accessible sweetened mochi became popular among the general public.
+For those who could afford it, such mochi was made from white sugar; for the rest, brown sugar was used.

 Mochi continues to be one of the traditional foods eaten around Japanese New Year and is sold and consumed in abundance around this time.
 A kagami mochi is placed on family altars (kamidana) on December 28 each year.